swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 #### 12.2.3.
 Signed Metadata
 Issuers MUST also provide Signed Metadata.<br>
-The wallet MUST request signed metadata.<br>
+The Wallet MUST request and use Signed Metadata.<br>
 Signed Metadata MUST be used.<br>
-The signed metadata MUST be verified according swiss trust system. <br>
+The Signed Metadata MUST be verified according swiss trust system. <br>
 The `kid` header claim is REQUIRED and must be a absolute fragment containing a DID as described in swiss-profile-anchor.<br>

 Swiss Profile version indication with parameter `profile_version` in Credential Issuer Metadata JWT header is REQUIRED.